Model spaces in sub-Riemannian geometry: Metric tangent cones and Carnot-groups

 for any $x, y \in \mathbb{R}^n$ and $A,B \in \ort(n)$.
 These relations make $\mathfrak{c}$ a nilpotent, stratified Lie algebra of step $r$.
 Give $\mathfrak{c}_1$ an inner product corresponding to the standard inner product on $\mathbb{R}^n$.
 The linear maps $\psi(q)$, $q \in \Ort(n)$, given by

 are Lie algebra automorphisms that preserve the grading and inner product on $\mathbb{R}^n$.
 Hence, the corresponding connected, simply connected group is a sub-Riemannian model space, which we denote by $\sfC_{n,r}$.
 Remark that $\sfC_{n,2}$ is isometric to $\sfF_{n,2}$, while $\sfC_{n,3}$ is only isometric to $\sfF_{n,3}$ for the special case of $n = 2$.
-We use this notation since $\sfC_{2,3}$ is the Lie algebra of the Cartan group. \end{example}
+We use this notation since $\sfC_{2,3}$ is the Cartan group. \end{example}

 \begin{example} \begin{enumerate}[\rm (a)] \item The Engel group is the Carnot group whose stratified Lie algebra $\mathfrak{n} = \mathfrak{n}_1 \oplus \mathfrak{n}_2 \oplus \mathfrak{n}_3$ is given by